Montessori Principles to Overcome Communication Difficulties

 Promote meaningful activities of daily living that generate greater

-autonomy, a better relationship and develop preserved abilities.
+autonomy, a better relationship and the development of preserved abilities.

-Interested in discovering other effective strategies to enrich your relationship and communication?
+Interested in discovering other effective Montessori strategies to enrich your relationship and communication?